The #TeamDMF behind the Daniel Morcombe Foundation

 Outside the Foundation, Tracey loves getting outdoors and heading to the beach with her two kids.
 Tracey is an avid travel and adventure lover.

 Emma is a born and bred Sunshine Coast local who initially started with the Daniel Morcombe Foundation in 2013 as a volunteer whilst studying.
-She now officially joins the team after over 10 years in the hospitality industry, predominantly in events and sales, along with qualifications in Events, Business and HR Management.
-Emma is excited to be making a difference and applying her administration and events experience to help the Foundation in their commitment to Keeping Kids Safe.
+She officially joined the team after over 10 years in the hospitality industry, predominantly in events and sales, along with qualifications in Events, Business, and HR Management.
+Emma is excited to make a difference and apply her administration and events experience to help the Foundation in their commitment to Keeping Kids Safe.

 Emma loves getting outside and camping with family, along with reading and attempting to grow her own veggie garden!

-Kristanna joined the Daniel Morcombe Foundation after several years as an event manager in not-for-profit and tourism on the Sunshine Coast.
-She is thrilled to bring her event management skills and passion for events that make a difference to the team.
-Kristanna manages our annual Day for Daniel campaign, along with much-loved events the Walk for Daniel and Dance for Daniel.
+Briana joined the Daniel Morcombe Foundation after several years working in various event industries, such as sport, government, corporate and weddings.
+She is excited to be working with the Daniel Morcombe Foundation team to deliver events that make a difference.
+Briana manages our annual Day for Daniel campaign, along with much-loved events the Walk for Daniel and Dance for Daniel.
 She grew up learning from the Foundation’s first child safety initiatives and is truly humbled to be contributing to personal safety education for children across Australia.

 COMMUNITY ENGAGEMENT OFFICER